-Why does the organisation process personal data?
+Why does the College process personal data?

-The organisation needs to process data to take steps at your request prior to entering into a contract with you.
-It also needs to process your data to enter into a contract with you.
+The College needs to process data to take steps at your request prior to entering into a contract with you.
+It may also need to process your data to enter into a contract with you.

-In some cases, the organisation needs to process data to ensure that it is complying with its legal obligations.
+In some cases, the College needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to check a successful applicant's eligibility to work in the UK before employment starts.

-The organisation has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
-Processing data from job applicants allows the organisation to manage the recruitment process, assess and confirm a candidate's suitability for employment and decide to whom to offer a job.
-The organisation may also need to process data from job applicants to respond to and defend against legal claims.
+The College has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
+Processing data from job applicants allows the College to manage the recruitment process, assess and confirm a candidate's suitability for employment and decide to whom to offer a job.
+The College may also need to process data from job applicants to respond to and defend against legal claims.